Mansiaggarwal23/Expense-Tracker-/README.md

 # Expense Tracker

-This is the Expense Tracker that will help you to keep a track of your income and expenses.
+This is an Expense Tracker that will help you to keep a track of your income and expenses.

 ## Installing